 With experience, you could move into senior project management, quantity surveying or engineering design.

-You could become a consultant.
+You could also work as a consultant.

 Related careers you may be interested in: